Joshuatolu/Scrap-Product-Reviews/README.md

 + Data Extraction: Extracts reviewer names, comments, dates, and ratings.

++  Data Transformation: The extracted data is transformed to ensure conformity and standardization across all scrapped data from the different eccommerce websites.

 + Data Storage: The scrapped data is saved into CSV files for further analysis.

 ## Tools Used